NAME

 -l | --secLevel security level

 Set the security level used for SNMPv3 messages.
 Allowed values are: noAuthNoPriv, authNoPriv and authPriv.
+This parameter is mandatory if you use non-trivial authentication.

 -u | --secName security name